Sea turns first annual profit as e-commerce strength fuels fourth quarter

-Shares of U.S.-listed Sea jumped more than 12% to $57.26 in early trading on Monday, after it also forecast 2024 would be another profitable year, compounding optimism around Southeast Asian tech firms after Grab recorded its maiden profitable quarter.
+Shares of U.S.-listed Sea rose more than 5% on Monday, after it also forecast 2024 would be another profitable year, compounding optimism around Southeast Asian tech firms after Grab recorded its maiden profitable quarter.

 The results underscored resilience in Sea's e-commerce business, including the Shopee app, against competition from larger rivals such as Alibaba Group's Lazada, ByteDance's TikTok, and new entrants like PDD's Temu.